 Special Features - How does BIGSAS support the Junior Fellows?

-Diversity Programme - What does BIGSAS offer Parent Junior Fellows?
+Gender and Diversity Programme - What does BIGSAS offer Junior Fellows with children?
 Is there a special environment for female Junior Fellows?